2 Locations to Conveniently Serve You

 To prevent tooth decay, see your dentist at least twice each year for a thorough cleaning and oral exam.
 At home, you should brush your teeth with a soft tooth brush after each meal and floss daily.
 Mouthwash and fluoride rinses can help destroy harmful bacteria and re-mineralize teeth.
 Of course, staying away from foods high in sugars and starches will help since bad bacteria consider these two items a delicacy.

-Dr. Brunner, Dr. Taibl, Dr. Tack, Dr. McGinn, and our entire team look forward to serving your family.
+Dr. Brunner, Dr. Taibl, Dr. McGinn, and our entire team look forward to serving you.
 Call our Brookfield, WI dental office at 262-444-0232 today to schedule your appointment.
 We’re open early mornings and evenings for your convenience.
 Located in Brookfield, our office also serves patients from Elm Grove, Milwaukee, Pewaukee, Waukesha, and New Berlin.